-The Quality Label for lead organisation can only be awarded to organisations that have a Quality Label for host and/or support role.
+The Quality Label for lead organisation can only be awarded to organisations that have already been awarded a Quality Label for host and/or support role.

-When assessing this type of Quality Label, the experts may come across two possibilities:
+When assessing this type of Quality Label, the experts may come across two scenarios:

-- 1. The organisation already holds a Quality Label for volunteering, which may have been awarded under the previous programme or under the current programme.
+- 1. The organisation already holds a Quality Label for host and/or support role, which may have been awarded under the previous programme or under the current programme.
 In this case, a simplified application form is received, containing information relevant for the award of lead organisation type of Quality Label.
-If needed, the expert may be given access to the awarded Quality Label application (ESC52) and assessment results.
+If needed, the expert may be given access to the awarded Quality Label application and assessment results.
 This should help the experts gain context to judge and score the Activity Plan proposed by the applicant. - 2.
 The organisation does not hold a Quality Label.
 In this case, a full application is received, containing all sections relevant for the award of a Quality Label for host and/or support organisation and sections relevant for the lead organisation.
-The experts should assess the full application.
-They will first evaluate wether the applicant should be awarded a Quality Label (host and/or support) and then they will proceed to evaluate and score the sections relevant for the lead organisations type.
+The experts will first evaluate whether the applicant should be awarded a Quality Label for host and/or support and then they will proceed to evaluate and score the sections relevant for the lead organisations type.